 Then there is Neutra-Soft, a 4 in 1 one carpet cleaner, urine neutraliser, deodoriser and rinse.

-However if the carpet to be cleaned is linked to a virus or some sort of bacteria we use a product called Microsan.
-This is suitable for dealing with viruses and bacteria such as MRSA, E-Coli, Listeria, Salmonella and Hepatitis-B.
+However if the carpet to be cleaned is linked to a viral, bacterial, mould or fungal infection then we have a product for these as well.
+This product is suitable for dealing with viruses and bacteria such as MRSA, E-Coli, Listeria, Salmonella and Hepatitis-B.

-These are just three of the products that form part of our Odour Control System that, when used in conjunction with hot water extraction carpet cleaning equipment, produce superb results.
+These are just four of the products that form part of our Odour Control System that, when used in conjunction with hot water extraction carpet cleaning equipment, produce superb results.